 Like all charities, we are run by a Board of Trustees which sets our overall direction.
 Our Trustees are initially co-opted, and then are formally elected at our AGM by a group of around 50 Charter Members.
-Our Chair, Julia Neuberger will be stepping down at our AGM in September, and Richard Anderson, who joined the Board in 2020, will be taking over as the charity's Chair.
-Richard currently chairs our Engagement Committee and Bowel Cancer UK.

-Day-to-day management of Independent Age is the responsibility of the CEO and her small Senior Leadership Team, supported by around 110 staff.
+Day-to-day management of Independent Age is the responsibility of the Chief Executive Officer (CEO) and her small Senior Leadership Team, supported by around 110 staff.

-Following recruitment, we expect to have a Trustee Board with around twelve members.
 The Board usually meets formally four times a year with an additional away day, focused on strategy and deepening our knowledge of our work and each other.
-As well as being Board members, Trustees generally serve on at least one of our Board committees, which provide detailed oversight of our fundraising, finance, risk, governance, services, and policy work.
+As well as being Board members, Trustees generally serve on at least one of our Board committees, which provide detailed oversight of our fundraising, finance, risk, investments, governance, impact services, and policy work.
 The expected time commitment for each Trustee is one day per month on average.
-The Board and its committees meet in working hours and the remaining Board meeting dates for 2024 are as follows:
+The Board and its committees meet in working hours and the Board meeting dates for 2025 are as follows: